Yuvrajg2442/Face-Recognition-Attendance-System/README.md

 ## Usage

 - **Register Person:**
-  Go to the "Register Person" tab, upload a clear face image, and enter the person's name.
+  Go to the "Register Person" tab, upload a clear face image, and enter the person's name and click on Upload.
+  Then Refresh the website.

 - **Start Attendance:**
   Go to the "Start Attendance" tab and click "Start Attendance System".